FLOPMTL/FLOPMTL.github.io/_pages/en/index.md

 lang: en
 description: |

-  FLOP is a group of Montreal-based creators working together to create playful and alternative experiences that stray from traditional video games.<br/><br/>
+  FLOP is a group of creators based in Montreal working together to create playful and alternative experiences that stray from traditional video games.<br/><br/>
   Around <a href="https://www.facebook.com/events/2078333325754162/" target="_blank">monthly meetups</a>, we act as an incubator and open atelier, welcoming industry veterans and curious neophytes alike.
 permalink: "/en/index.html"
 jeux : games